(973) 607-2198

 About five percent of people with cirrhosis will go on to develop liver cancer, so treatment is imperative.
 Existing scar tissue will not heal, but treatment can keep the damage from spreading or getting worse.
 A healthy liver is able to regenerate most of its own cells when they become damaged, but with end-stage cirrhosis, the liver can no longer effectively replace damaged cells.
 The most extreme cases of cirrhosis may require a liver transplant.

-Abdominal Pain Barrett's Esophagus Cataracts Celiac Disease Chronic Diarrhea Cirrhosis Constipation Crohn's Disease Difficulty Swallowing (Dysphagia) Diverticulosis and Diverticulitis Droopy Eyelids (Ocular Plastics) Epidural Steroid Injection Esophageal Cancer Esophagitis and Stricture Glaucoma: “The Sneak Thief of Sight” Helicobacter Pylori (Stomach Infection) Hemorrhoids Hiatal Hernia Inflammatory Bowel Disease Irritable Bowel Syndrome (IBS) Malabsorption Peptic Ulcer Disease (PUD) Periocular Skin Cancer Pterygium Rectal Bleeding Reflux Esophagitis Silent Reflux (Laryngopharyngeal Reflux) Sinusitis Stomach Problems and Swallowing Problems Stomach Ulcers Strictures Ulcerative Colitis
+Abdominal Pain Back and Neck Pain Barrett's Esophagus Bloody Stool Cataracts Celiac Disease Chronic Back Pain Chronic Diarrhea Cirrhosis Colon & Colorectal Cancer Colon and Rectal Cancer Constipation Crohn's Disease Difficulty Swallowing (Dysphagia) Diverticulosis and Diverticulitis Droopy Eyelids (Ocular Plastics) Dry Eye Epidural Steroid Injection Esophageal Cancer Esophagitis and Stricture Facet Pain Glaucoma: “The Sneak Thief of Sight” Heartburn, Acid Reflux & GERD Helicobacter Pylori (Stomach Infection) Hemorrhoids Hiatal Hernia Inflammatory Bowel Disease Irritable Bowel Syndrome (IBS) Joint Injections Joint Pain Malabsorption Peptic Ulcer Disease (PUD) Periocular Skin Cancer Pterygium Rectal Bleeding Reflux Esophagitis Silent Reflux (Laryngopharyngeal Reflux) Sinusitis Stomach Problems and Swallowing Problems Stomach Ulcers Strictures Ulcerative Colitis

 • Contact Us